Mining Architectural Information: A Systematic Mapping Study: Discussion

-Moreover, sometimes architectural information is tacit and not documented at all \citep{ding2014open}.
+Furthermore, sometimes architectural information is tacit and not documented at all \citep{ding2014open}.
 With the increase in the size and complexity of the systems, architectural information management becomes more challenging, and stakeholders need to find the right information and recover it efficiently.
 Searching and recovering relevant architectural information from various artifacts is a challenging task.
 With a large volume of artifacts, applying mining approaches can greatly facilitate the task of recovering desired architectural information.
-Thus, it is not surprising that \textit{architecture recovery} is the second 32.2\%\% (28 out of 87) most supported architecting activity (see Table \ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}).
-Architecture can be discovered from various artifacts, such as source code, software documentation \citep{ducasse2009software}.
-During our data synthesis, we found that most of the studies supporting AR recovered architectural information, such as architectural description (e.g., architectural views, models, and rationale) from source code (e.g., {[S39]}{[S47]}).
+Thus, it is not surprising that \textit{architecture recovery} is the third (i.e., 32.7\% (34 out of 104)) most supported architecting activity (see the Architecting Activities sheet in the Supplementary Material \citep{dataset}).
+Architecture can be discovered from various artifacts, such as source code and software documentation \citep{ducasse2009software}.
+During our data synthesis, we found that most of the studies supporting AR recovered architectural information, such as architectural description (e.g., architectural views and models) from source code (e.g., {[S39]}{[S47]}).

-\textbf{The relationships between the mined architectural information (results of RQ1) and supported architecting activities (results of RQ3)}: In Table \ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}, we show the relationships between mined architectural information and supported architecting activities through the results of RQ1 (see Section \ref{ResultsOfRQ1}) and RQ3 (see Section \ref{ResultsOfRQ3}).
-This table can help researchers and practitioners know which architecting activity (e.g., architecture maintenance and evolution) can be supported by what types of mined architectural information (e.g., architectural technical debt) during the development.
+\textbf{The relationships between the mined architectural information (results of RQ1), sources (RQ2), and supported architecting activities (results of RQ3)}: We show the relationships between mined architectural information, sources, and supported architecting activities through the results of RQ1 (see Section \ref{ResultsOfRQ1}), RQ2 (see Section \ref{ResultsOfRQ2}), and RQ3 (see Section \ref{ResultsOfRQ3}) (see the Architecting Activities sheet in the Supplementary Material \citep{dataset}).
+This information can, for example, help researchers and practitioners know which architecting activity (e.g., architecture maintenance and evolution) can be supported by what types of mined architectural information (e.g., architectural technical debt) during the development.
+In addition, such information can also help practitioners know which sources store certain architectural information or elements (e.g., reusable architectural elements) for certain architecting activities (e.g., architecture reuse).